Summer Rayne Oakes & Kippee

 Some pets can be alarmed or startled by noises like thunder, cars and fireworks.
 It's not uncommon.
 Dr. E'Lise Christensen tells us about ways we can desensitize our furry friends.
 Our pets deserve to be Fear Free Pets.

 Dr. E'Lise Christensen is a Board Certified Veterinary Behaviorist.
 In fact, she is the only Board Certified Veterinary Behaviorist in both Colorado and New York City.
 She's here to explain noise phobias.

-We just got through the 4th of July Fireworks and are currently experiencing afternoon thunder showers in parts of the country, all of which can freak out our pets.
 The common signs of noise phobias are dogs that are clingy or hiding, panting and they might also whimper and cower.

 Noise phobias are a common problem in our pets, both cats and dogs.
 There are a variety of different noises that animals can be fearful of, but thunderstorms can be one of the most challenging because we can't predict when they're going to happen.
 It also seems like a lot of these animals predict even faster than we ever could when a storm is going to happen.
 Sometimes we think they do this potentially through being conditioned to things like bariatric pressure changes, etc.

 While it is common, there are lots of great treatments for noise aversions or fears related to specific noises.
 These include everything from traditional desensitization and counter conditioning, that's done with behavioral therapy by a skilled behavior modification person or a veterinary behaviorist, or you may even be using a medication, especially for noise phobias that are associated with thunderstorms.
 You just need something to help stop the panic.